 Carefully read the EULA and select “I accept the terms and conditions”.
 Then click “next”.

 On the “Install Type” screen you can select:

-Install Corona plugins for all software versions detected (3ds Max or Cinema 4D), plus the Corona Image Editor (GUI and Command Line versions) and the Corona Distributed Rendering server.
+Install Corona plugins for all software versions detected, plus the Corona Image Editor (GUI and Command Line versions) and the Corona Distributed Rendering server.
 This is recommended for most users.
 It is the fastest, fully automated installation type.

 Manually choose features to install, and where to install them.
 This is an advanced installation method, allowing you to choose the specific items to be installed, and their locations.
-Useful, for example, when you have different 3ds Max or Cinema 4D versions and want to install Corona for only one of them, or if you only want to install certain components (such as the DR Server, Licensing Server, Corona Standalone, or the Corona Image Editor).
+Useful, for example, when you have different 3ds Max versions installed and you want to install Corona Renderer for only one of them, or if you only want to install certain components (such as the DR Server, Licensing Server, Corona Standalone, or the Corona Image Editor).

 This unpacks all the installer files into a specified directory.
 Useful for advanced users and debugging, for example when installing the plugins manually, or if there were some problems during the installation, e.g. if the installer could not find any host application, then you can unpack the files and copy them manually.